pydemo/databuddy/README.md

 - add QV (QlikView file format)
 - add MDX (file format)

-##Does it work?
-- yes, for all major dbs (Oracle, SQLServer, DB2, Sybase, Informix, MySQL, Infobright, MariaDB, PostgreSQL, TimesTen, SQLite)

 ##Quirks
 - tested to run only on Windows for now (even thou it's wxPython)
 - CSV dump files are uncompressed (will add zip compression as option)